Coast-to-coast: San Francisco to Savannah (Part 1)

 This entry is part 7 of 30 in the series Coast-to-coast: San Francisco to Savannah

-This morning, I visited the Alamo.
-It’s an iconic symbol of Texas independence.
-This historic mission-turned-fortress was the site of the famous Battle of the Alamo in 1836, during the Texas Revolution.
-Despite being vastly outnumbered, a small group of Texan defenders held off Mexican forces for 13 days before ultimately being defeated.
-The bravery displayed at the Alamo became a rallying cry for Texas independence and continues to be revered in American history.
+I visited the Alamo this morning, one of the most iconic symbols of Texas independence.
+Originally a Spanish mission, it was later turned into a fortress and became the site of the famous Battle of the Alamo in 1836 during the Texas Revolution.
+A small band of Texan defenders held out against Mexican forces for 13 days before being overrun.
+Their stand, though doomed, became a rallying cry for Texas independence and remains one of the most remembered events in American history.

 Continue Reading